Who is the leaflet for? What is its aim?

 Following referral for treatment by your child’s consultant, arrangements will be made for your child to be reviewed by a paediatric cardiologist in clinic 6.

 After the decision has been made, in conjunction with yourself, to start a propranolol treatment regime arrangements will be made to either start the medication at home in smaller doses (this is depending on clinical criteria) or for your child to be admitted to Ward F3 (a children’s ward) to commence their medication.
-The propranolol medication is administered to your child orally in a suspension form (like Calpol).
+The propranolol medication is administered to your child orally in a liquid form.

-In between these two admissions; and for all subsequent dose increases, you administer the medication yourself at home.
-Investigations prior to the commencement of medication will involve recording your child’s weight, blood pressure, a physical examination, a photograph of your child’s haemangioma, blood tests and an echocardiogram (a scan of your child’s heart to assess its structure and function) and a 12 lead ECG (electrocardiogram).
+In between these two admissions; and for all subsequent dose increases, you will administer the medication yourself at home.
+Investigations prior to the commencement of medication will involve recording your child’s weight, blood pressure, a physical examination, a photograph of your child’s haemangioma, blood tests and an echocardiogram (a scan of your child’s heart to assess its structure and function) and a 12 lead ECG (electrocardiogram) maybe undertaken.
 These may be conducted either on the day of, or during the week before, admission.

 The medication will need to be collected from Rowlands pharmacy (near Clinic 6) before commencement of the medication.